Planning a road trip? Here’s everything you might need to plot a cross-country journey, a family vacation, or a solo trek.

 1966 Chevy Corvette

-Of course, a classic American road trip deserves a classic — the classic — American car.
+Of course, a classic American road trip deserves a classic — the classic — American pony car.
 Our money is on the original 1966 Corvette.
 The sleek, unmistakable silhouette is arguably one of the most beautiful and distinctive in automotive history.
 Add to that a throaty V8 with serious horsepower, and it promises one helluva drive no matter where in the country you’re headed.

 1965 Ford Mustang Convertible

 Not a Chevy guy?
 We get it.
-If you’re a communist who hates Corvettes, your best U.S.-built road-trip-worthy alternative is a ‘65 Mustang Convertible.
+If you’re a communist who hates Corvettes, your best American-made road-trip-worthy alternative is a ‘65 Mustang Convertible.
 It’s difficult to imagine a car that would inspire more patriotic nostalgia on a long-haul road trip through Middle America than this classic ‘Stang.
-Regardless which manufacturer’s camp you fall into, this first-generation pony car is an icon of sports car design.
-It screams: “I like fast things, Bob Seger, and domestic beer!”
+Regardless of which manufacturer’s camp you fall into, this first-generation pony car is an icon of sports car design.
+It screams: “I like fast things, Bob Seger, and cold domestic beer!”
 (Not necessarily in that order.)
 And, for that, we salute it.